BestTimesToVisit.com Logo

 Frequently Asked Questions

-Ah, the infamous sandflies!
-Yes, they are a reality, especially during warmer months and near freshwater.
-My best advice is to bring a good quality insect repellent with DEET, and apply it liberally, especially at dawn and dusk.
-Wearing long sleeves and pants can also help.
-Don't let them put you off, though; they're a small price to pay for the sheer beauty of the place.
+Ah, the infamous Milford Sound sandflies!
+Yes, they can be a nuisance, especially on calm, sunny days near the water.
+My top tip is to bring a good quality insect repellent with DEET and apply it liberally, particularly around dawn and dusk.
+Wearing long sleeves and pants can also make a big difference, and honestly, sometimes just moving to a breezier spot helps!

 What is the cheapest month to visit Milford Sound, New Zealand?